WebberZone/top-10/readme.txt

 * **Show off popular posts**: Display a list of daily and/or overall popular posts by page count.
 You can choose how many posts are to be displayed plus loads of other customisation options
 * **Widget ready**: Sidebar widgets available for daily popular and overall popular posts.
 Highly customizable widgets to control what you want to display in the list of posts
 * **Customisable output**:
+	* Top 10 includes a default CSS style to make your popular posts list look pretty.
+Choose **Thumbnails inline, before title** under 'Thumbnail options' when using this option
 	* Output wrapped in CSS classes that allows you to style the list.
 You can enter your custom CSS styles from within WordPress Admin area under "Custom Styles"
 	* Pick your own HTML tags to use for displaying the output in case you don't prefer the default `list` format
 * **Thumbnail support**